Thomas Malory: Thomas Malory of Newbold Revel

 After 1461, few records survive which scholars agree refer to Malory of Newbold Revel.
-In 1468-1470 King Edward issued four more general pardons which specifically excluded a Thomas Malory.
-The first of these names Malory a knight; and applied to participants in a siege in the North of England by members of the Lancastrian faction.
-P.J.C.
-Field interprets these pardon-exclusions to refer to Malory of Newbold Revel, suggesting that this shows Malory changed his allegiance from York to Lancaster, and that he was involved in a conspiracy with Richard Neville to overthrow King Edward Matthews and others interpret these records as referring to one of the other candidates for authorship.
+In 1468–1470, King Edward IV issued four more general pardons which specifically excluded a Thomas Malory.
+The first of these names Malory a knight; and applied to participants in a campaign in Northumberland in the North of England by members of the Lancastrian faction.
+Field interprets these pardon-exclusions to refer to Malory of Newbold Revel, suggesting that Malory changed his allegiance from York to Lancaster, and that he was involved in a conspiracy with Richard Neville, 16th Earl of Warwick to overthrow King Edward.
+Matthews, having shown that Malory of Newbold Revel was likely in his seventies by the time of the Northumberland campaign and living much further to the South, interprets this record as referring to a different candidate for authorship.

 No record survives of Malory of Newbold Revel (or any other Thomas Malory) being in prison at the time Le Morte was completed.
 As Field describes, "Repeated scholarly searches of legal records have found no trace of arrest, charge, trial, or verdict" that would place any Thomas Malory in prison at the time documented by the author in the Winchester manuscript.
-Field suggests that Malory's political rivals "simply put him in prison without formal charge." and that he could have been released from prison in October 1470, at the collapse of the Yorkist regime and the temporary return to the throne of Henry VI.
+Field suggests that Malory's political rivals "simply put him in prison without formal charge" and that he could have been released from prison in October 1470, at the collapse of the Yorkist regime and the temporary return to the throne of Henry VI.

 In 1462, Malory settled his estate on his son Robert and, in 1466 or 1467, Robert fathered a son named Nicholas, Malory's grandson and ultimate heir.
 Malory died on 14 March 1471 and was buried in Christ Church Greyfriars, near Newgate Prison.
 His interment there suggests that his misdeeds had been forgiven and that he possessed some wealth.
 However, it was certified at the granting of probate that he owned little wealth of his own, having settled his estate on his son in 1462.
+Malory's grandson Nicholas eventually inherited his lands and was appointed High Sheriff of Warwickshire in 1502.

-The inscription on Malory's tomb read: "HIC JACET DOMINUS THOMAS MALLERE, VALENS MILES OB 14 MAR 1470 DE PAROCHIA DE MONKENKIRBY IN COM WARICINI," meaning: "Here lies Lord Thomas Mallere, Valiant Soldier.
+Dugdale, writing in the early to mid-17th century, recorded that the following inscription had been engraved on Malory's tomb: "HIC JACET DOMINUS THOMAS MALLERE, VALENS MILES OB 14 MAR 1470 DE PAROCHIA DE MONKENKIRBY IN COM WARICINI," meaning: "Here lies Lord Thomas Mallere, Valiant Soldier.
 Died 14 March 1470 [new calendar 1471], in the parish of Monkenkirby in the county of Warwick."
-The tomb was lost when Greyfriars was destroyed in 1538 under King Henry VIII in the Dissolution of the Monasteries.
-Malory's grandson Nicholas eventually inherited his lands and was appointed High Sheriff of Warwickshire in 1502.
+The tomb itself had been lost when Greyfriars was destroyed in 1538 under King Henry VIII in the Dissolution of the Monasteries.

+Linton, in her defense of Dugdale's account, notes that he never offered a connection between the Newbold Revel Malory and Le Morte, even though the book was well known in Dugdale's time.